Neural Contextual Bandits without Regret: Details of and

 \subsubsection{Proof of lemma \ref{lem:mu_to_f}}

 We first give an overview of the proof.
 Recall that $\vtheta^{(J)}$ is the result of running gradient descent for $J$ steps on

-$f(\vx; \vtheta)$ is a complex nonlinear function, and it is hard to write what are the network parameters $\vtheta^j$ at a step $j$ of the gradient descent algorithm.
+The network $f(\vx; \vtheta)$ is a complex nonlinear function, and it is not feasible to produce the expression for the updates $\vtheta^j$ at a step $j$ of the gradient descent algorithm.
 Working with the first order Taylor expansion of the network around initialization, $\langle \vg(\vx; \vtheta^0), \vtheta - \vtheta^0\rangle$, we instead consider running the gradient descent on